 The following file structure will be created for configuration and certificate files:

-Put one or multiple CA certificates in .cer format in the folder example/compose/hermod/cacerts.
+- Put one or multiple CA certificates in base64 format with .cer file extension in the folder example/compose/hermod/cacerts.
 The filenames must not contain spaces.

 Put one or multiple certificate containers - including the whole certificate chain with any intermediate CA certificates - in pkcs#12 format (with .pfx or .p12 extension) in the folder example/compose/hermod/certificates.
 The filenames must not contain spaces.

-Failing to include intermediate CA certificates might produce erratic behaviour in the Nexus Personal Mobile app, which is very difficult to troubleshoot.
+Failing to include intermediate CA certificates might produce erratic behaviour in the Smart ID Mobile App app, which is very difficult to troubleshoot.

 The certificate containers are referred to from the configuration file cod-hermod.yml.
 See below in the Hermod configuration section.